List of Altair: A Record of Battles characters: Hermann

 Siegfried is the 25-year-old (in his first appearance) Count of Cave and one of the few Hermann that adhere to the Emperor's call to help with the defense of Murs.
 Calm and level-headed, Siegfried is more politically aware that the empire is losing power than Jacques.
 Siegfried and the Kaufmann black knights are hailed as the best Hermann in the empire.
 During a failed attack against Zağanos, Siegfried and Jacques are offered a chance to surrender to Zağanos, who explains that the empire wants to take over their fiefdoms should they die and that reinforcements won't arrive to save them.
 Having finally lost faith in the empire, Siegfried kills Jacques and pledges his allegiance to Zağanos.

 Röd Orm

 Röd Orm, or "Cult of the Red Snake", are a group of iron-weapon makers in the Baltic territory, Röd Berg, and their iron manufacturing skills are kept secret.
 The empire makes use of their cutting-edge engineering technology for the war and Louis hires the group to assist in the empire's military movement.
-On Louis's orders, Röd Orm members travel around the Rumeliana to dismantle Türkiye's spy network and Balt-Rhein's 13th battalion are made solely of Röd Orm.
+On Louis's orders, Röd Orm members travel around the Rumeliana to dismantle Turkey's spy network and Balt-Rhein's 13th battalion are made solely of Röd Orm.
 All members are skilled fighters and wear an eye-patch or half-mask.